 Protect children from the sun

-Children need special attention – they tend to spend more time outdoors, can burn more easily, and may not be aware of the dangers.
+Children need special attention.
+They tend to spend more time outdoors, can burn more easily, and may not be aware of the dangers.
 Parents and other caregivers should protect children from excess sun exposure by using the steps above.
-It’s important, particularly in parts of the world where it’s sunnier, to cover your children as fully as is reasonable.
+It’s important, particularly in sunnier parts of the world, to cover your children as fully as is reasonable.
 You should develop the habit of using sunscreen on exposed skin for yourself and your children whenever you go outdoors and may be exposed to large amounts of sunlight.
 Children need to be taught about the dangers of too much sun exposure as they become more independent.
 If you or your child burns easily, be extra careful to cover up, limit exposure, and apply sunscreen.